Beuth-Erdelt/DBMS-Benchmarker/paper.md

 Thus there is a widespread need for a tool to support the repetition and reproducibility of benchmarking situations, and that is capable of connecting to all these systems.

-There is also need for a tool that will help with the statistical, visual and interactive analysis of the results.
+When we collect a lot of data during benchmarking processes, we also need a tool that will help with the statistical, visual and interactive analysis of the results.
-We want to use Python as a common Data Science language, since *it is a mature language programming, easy for the newbies, and can be used as a specific platform for data scientists, thanks to its large ecosystem of scientific libraries and its high and vibrant community*, @series/utcs/IgualS17.
+The authors advocate using Python as a common Data Science language, since *it is a mature language programming, easy for the newbies, and can be used as a specific platform for data scientists, thanks to its large ecosystem of scientific libraries and its high and vibrant community*, @series/utcs/IgualS17.
 This helps to implement the tool into a pipeline, for example to make use of closed-loop benchmarking situations, @10114533389063338912, or to closely inspect parts of queries, @DBLPconfsigmodKerstenKZ18.
 It also allows to use common and sophisticated tools to inspect and evaluate the results.